ghooldev/ghool-discord/README.md

 ## Installation

-1. Download "Ghool@Installs" from [here](https://github.com/ghooldev/ghool-installs)
+1. Download the latest release from [here](https://github.com/ghooldev/ghool-discord/releases/latest/)
 2. Select "Ghool@Discord"

 ### How to edit your config: